Speed Guide · Updated March 24, 2026

 Use continuous monitoring

-Tools like Thunder offer built-in Core Web Vitals monitoring that tracks your real-user metrics over time, directly in your Shopify dashboard.
-This catches regressions automatically — you don't have to remember to manually test.
+Thunder offers built-in Core Web Vitals monitoring that tracks your real-user metrics over time, directly in your Shopify dashboard.
+This catches regressions automatically.

 How fast should a Shopify store load?